How to Capture Action in your Photos with Shutter Speed

 If you need a brush up on getting your camera off the auto setting and shooting in manual, be sure and check out Your Ultimate Guide to Shooting in Manual Mode.

 The best way to learn a new technique with your camera is to set up a practical experiment and learn in a controlled environment before the pressure of taking photos at a real event.
 In this case, we’re going to learn by pouring some water into a glass.
 Before you begin, you will want to gather a few items for your setup.
 Here’s your list:

 Cup, pitcher, water, a tripod, lens of your choice, remote trigger, light, background and a towel (in case things get messy).

 The Faster the Action,The Faster the Shutter Speed

-The same example can be applied to different kinds of liquids.
-Water is a faster moving liquid than, say, chocolate syrup or gravy, so you’ll need a faster shutter speed.
+You can apply the same example to different kinds of liquids.
+Water is a faster-moving liquid than, say, chocolate syrup or gravy, so you’ll need a faster shutter speed.
 The basic rule of thumb for me when I’m photographing water is to start with my shutter speed set at around 250.
 You can probably get away with a little slower speed with a slower liquid, but this is a good starting number.

 You can find the basic remote that I am using in my video here:

 We’re getting close to the moment of action.
 Are you ready to pour the water?
 I am!
 So let it pour!

 Once you snap a few shots, you’ll want to take a good, close look at the detail in your photos to be sure you’re freezing the action.
 You can zoom in close on the camera’s LCD screen, or, as I prefer to do, load your photos into your editing software (I use Adobe Lightroom, available at ADOBE’S WEBSITE HERE) and look at them on your larger computer screen to ensure that you’re REALLY freezing action.
 Nothing worse than putting everything away, only to discover that you missed your mark by a small adjustment.